bitshifter/bitshifter.github.io/_drafts/mathbench-build-timings.md

 When comparing build times keep in mind that each library has different feature sets and that naturally larger libraries will take longer to build.
-For many crates tested the dependencies take longer than the math crate.
+For many crates tested the dependencies take longer than the main crate.
 Also keep in mind if you are already building one of the dependencies in your project you won't pay the build cost twice (unless it's a different version).